Embedded database: Implementations

-Comparisons of database storage engines
+Storage engine comparison

 Advantage Database Server

 Sybase's Advantage Database Server (ADS) is an embedded database management system.
-It provides both ISAM and relational data access and is compatible with multiple platforms including Windows, Linux, and Netware.
+It provides both Indexed Sequential Access Method (ISAM) and relational data access and is compatible with multiple platforms including Windows, Linux, and Netware.
 It is available as a royalty-free local file-server database or a full client-server version.
 ADS is highly scalable, with no administration, and has support for a variety of IDEs including .NET Framework (.NET), Object Pascal (Delphi), Visual FoxPro (FoxPro), PHP, Visual Basic (VB), Visual Objects (VO), Vulcan, Clipper, Perl, Java, xHarbour, etc.

 Apache Derby

 Derby is an embeddable SQL engine written entirely in Java.
-Fully transactional, multi-user with a decent SQL subset, Derby is a mature engine and freely available under the Apache license and is actively maintained.
+Fully transactional and multi-user, Derby is a mature engine and freely available under the Apache license and is actively maintained.
 Derby project page.
 It is also distributed as part of Oracle's Java SE Development Kit (JDK) under the name of Java DB.